RIFLE QUICK KILL - US ARMY TT 23-71-1

 US Army publication: TT 23-71-1, is a training text on the fast and accurate method of fire called Rifle Quick Kill, and Basic Rifle Marksmanship.

-This article, focuses on and contains information on QK, not Rifle Marksmanship.
+This article, focuses on and contains information on Rifle Quick Kill, not Rifle Marksmanship.

 In the Army text, words are often CAPITALIZED.
 Apparently that was done for emphasis.
-An example is my capitalization of the word "before" in the paragraph above.
-Another is the capitalization of the words "instinct shooting" in the paragraph immediately below.
+An example is my capitalization of the word "before" above.
+Another is the capitalization of the words "instinct shooting" immediately below.
 Also the text was written using "he" rather than "he/she" language.

 It is a distinct departure from precision shooting methods.
-QK is doing what comes naturally.
+Rifle Quick Kill is doing what comes naturally.
 The key to it, is simplicity.

 IT IS AS SIMPLE AS POINTING YOUR FINGER